 - Your children will be immersed in the new language, learning phrases, vocabulary, songs, poems and rhymes.

-- By the end of year 6, children will be expected to master the grammar and punctuation of the new language, and will be able to converse, read, present and write in that language.
+- By the end of year 6, children will be expected to understand the basics of grammar and punctuation and be able to converse, read, present and write using some French.

-- In Year 5 we offer a French trip opportunity to Gravenchon.
+- Usually in Year 4 and Year 5 we offer a French trip opportunity to Gravenchon.

 - Y6 French pupils from Gravenchon visit the school for a week each Spring.

-- The art and design and music curricula, though largely similar, have been slimmed down to give us more freedom in what and how we teach your children.
+- The art and music curricula, though largely similar, have been slimmed down to give us more freedom in what and how we teach your children.

 - Art and design are still as important as they have ever been and the work your children do throughout their time at primary school will lay the foundations for key stage 3.